ihh/bracery/MESSAGES.md

 ## PREV (new value of PREV)
 ~~~~

+The parameter value will then apply throughout the remainder of the file, after this line.
-And they can be reset to the empty string like so:
+It can be reset to the empty string like so:

 ~~~~
 ## RESET PREV